mreinstein/npm-audio-modules/README.md

 It's a little hard to use because the examples aren't helpful, but I'm hoping they accept my PR which provides node and browser usage examples:  https://github.com/audio-lab/waveform/pull/1

 `wavearea` provides a waveform renderer, but it also provides simple cut/copy/paste edit controls!

+`visualizer.js` works only in the browser, but provides some nice looking canvas based audio visualizations

 ### data flow diagrams